drazenzadravec/tools/ai/openai/typescript/readme.md

 # TypeScript OpenAI Tools

-Python specific OpenAI tools and samples that can be used in projects.
+TypeScript specific OpenAI tools and samples that can be used in projects.